 Make sure your marketing activities are appropriately diversified across channels, including social media, digital & offline channels, and owned content, whenever possible (i.e. Facebook, Google, LinkedIn, Twitter, etc.).
-Many agencies specialize in particular types of advertising or channels or in the content-creation process.
+Many marketing agencies specialize in particular types of digital ads or channels or in the content-creation process.

 2. Campaign naming standardization

 It is good practice to elaborate on the naming system of your campaigns with your marketing agency.
 That allows you to easily identify campaigns that share similar characteristics, goals or metadata.

 It might also be beneficial to track similar campaigns that occurred in the past and have valuable performance information about future campaigns of the same origin.
 During our projects, we have noticed that working with standardized names and data allows us to optimize campaigns more efficiently, especially by understanding the complexity of a multi-campaign environment quicker and more clearly.
 Discuss such aspects with your marketing agency and work together on a naming convention that will be meaningful and transparent.

 Every marketer knows that wisely building a budget is a crucial step before starting a campaign.
 We do not want to reinvent the wheel here, but we would like to emphasise how important it is to think this through with your marketing agency, ideally by leveraging data-driven insights.
 Organize your time together and discuss how efficient the budget was in the past for similar campaigns.